Fu Wenhua

-Fu Wenhua (付文化 (Fù Wénhuà); born January 1965) is a major general in the People's Liberation Army of China.
+Fu Wenhua (付文化 (Fù Wénhuà); born January 1965) is a lieutenant general in the People's Armed Police of China.

-He is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Fu was born in January 1965, and graduated from the PLA Army Command Academy and PLA National Defence University, and once studied in Germany.

 Fu served in the 16th Group Army (now 78th Group Army) for a long time.
 He joined the Chinese Communist Party (CCP) in June 1985.
 In 2016, he was appointed chief of staff of the 54th Group Army (now 83rd Group Army), succeeding Xu Qiling.
 He became chief of staff of the 81st Group Army in March 2017.
 On 30 July 2017, he led his troops to participate in the military parade celebrating the 90th Anniversary of the Founding of the People's Liberation Army.
 In April 2020, he was promoted to commander of Beijing Garrison.
 In June 2022, he was admitted to member of the Standing Committee of the CCP Beijing Municipal Committee, the capital city's top authority.
+In March 2025 he has been appointed to become the deputy commander of the Armed Police Force.